eProsima/Fast-DDS-docs/docs/fastdds/logging/logging_configuration.rst

 .. warning::

-    Setting any of the CMake options ``LOG_NO_INFO``, ``LOG_NO_WARNING`` or ``LOG_NO_ERROR`` to ``ON`` will disable completely this verbosity level.
+    Setting any of the CMake options ``LOG_NO_INFO``, ``LOG_NO_WARNING`` or ``LOG_NO_ERROR`` to ``ON`` will completely disable the corresponding verbosity level.
     ``LOG_NO_INFO`` is set to ``ON`` as default value if not in ``Debug`` mode.